-CRE2 invites proposals for transdisciplinary projects that will generate new research frameworks and methodologies that capture the challenges and insights revealed by the racially and ethnically disparate impacts of COVID-19.
-These Special Focus Grants will accompany our regular grants program focused on transdisciplinary projects that enrich scholarly engagement related to the Center’s mission that will launch later in the 2020-2021 Academic Year.
-The Special Focus Grants will require the production of specific deliverables, outlined in the application below.
+CRE2 invited proposals for transdisciplinary projects that will generate new research frameworks and methodologies that capture the challenges and insights revealed by the racially and ethnically disparate impacts of COVID-19.
+These Special Focus Grants accompany our regular grants program focused on transdisciplinary projects that enrich scholarly engagement related to the Center’s mission.
+The Special Focus Grants will require the production of specific deliverables.
 We anticipate these will span the medical and public health fields as well as the social sciences, humanistic social sciences, humanities, engineering sciences, and arts, architecture, and design.
-The application below provides additional information about this two-year Special Focus Grant program.
+Below are the recipients of the Colors of COVID Special Focus Grant.

 Colors of COVID Projects

 - Email: email@example.com

 Housing, Neighborhoods, Health Disparities, Psychosocial Stress, Big Data, Quantitative Methods, Child Psychiatric Disorders

 Housing Instability Post-COVID: Combining Community and Data Sciences to Disrupt Racial/Ethnic Segregation in St. Louis